-12.3.1 Next Data Enable Registers H,L (NDERH, NDERL)
+12.3.1 Next Data Enable Registers H, L (NDERH, NDERL)

-NDERH, NDERL is an 8-bit readable/writable register that enables or disables pulse output on a bit-by-bit basis.
+NDERH and NDERL are an 8-bit readable/writable register that enables or disables pulse output on a bit-by-bit basis.
 The corresponding DDR also needs to be set to 1 in order to enable pulse output by the PPG.